PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Page 2
 ![Page 2](images/page-02.png)

-Amina feels SAD when her toy breaks.
+I feel SAD when my toy breaks.

 **Ask:** What do you do when you feel sad?